Ahoy, Swashbucklers!

 6. TIME DILATOR (STRETCH)

-Last but not least, we present our most mystical instrument: the "Stretch" knob.
+We present our most mystical instrument: the "Stretch" knob.
 This is our maritime love letter to Paul Nasca's Paulstretch—the time-warping algorithm that can take one measly second of audio and stretch it into an ambient ocean of eternity.
 It's like watching time itself take a deep breath and become the horizon.

 Turn that mundane cowbell hit into an epic ambient voyage worthy of its own sea shanty.